vladantrhlik/bpy-giu/README.md

 ## Supported Operators
 - GIHider -- hide all unused socket of Group Inputs in current node tree
 - GIMerge -- merge 2 or more selected Group Inputs to one
+- GIFind -- unhide one socket in group input via search bar